 Working with the Ministry of Health

-The Housing and Mental Health Agreement is a partnership between the Ministry of Health and FACS.
+The Housing and Mental Health Agreement is a partnership between the Ministry of Health and DCJ.
 The Agreement is designed to ensure that mutual clients receive appropriate housing that is linked to appropriate mental health support services.

-If tenancy issues, such as arrears, property damage or antisocial behaviour matters cannot be resolved directly with the client because of their state of mental health, FACS may ask its partner agencies to provide assistance to resolve the matter.
+If tenancy issues, such as arrears, property damage or antisocial behaviour matters cannot be resolved directly with the client because of their state of mental health, DCJ may ask its partner agencies to provide assistance to resolve the matter.
 Clients suspected of having a mental illness that is likely to put their tenancy at risk may be referred to the Community Mental Health Service.

 Individual cases will be discussed at joint service meetings.
 Confidentiality will be fully respected in accordance with applicable law and policy.
 Any exchange of information will be provided in accordance with specified and agreed privacy protocols and, wherever appropriate, based on the client’s written consent.

 Working with Community Services

 Community Services has the responsibility for the care and protection of children under the Children and Young Persons (Care and Protection) Act 1998.
 Members of the community and mandatory reporters who suspect that a child or young person is at risk of significant harm (the statutory threshold) are required to report their concerns to the Child Protection Helpline.